Housing Reviews 2014: Schapiro

 - Nearby dorms: Furnald, Woodbridge

-- Stores and restaurants: UPS Store (yay!), the best Halal cart, Lerner, Morton Williams, M2M, Uni Cafe
+- Stores and restaurants: The best Halal cart (whaddup Hooda’s), the UPS Store, Lerner, Morton Williams, M2M, Vine, Uni Café, Starbucks, Ollie’s

 - AC/Heating: Air conditioning and heat.